 But merit system has its share of flaws as well.
 It is heavily biased towards the genre of students who can undertake coaching classes from premier institutes and tune themselves easily with IIT/IIM syllabus.
 Practically, can we expect the poor farmer who faces drought and floods every year to provide his son the quality education, which is comparable to what students get in urban cities?
 The answer is NO and often we see the son ending up as the assisting hand helping his father on the field.
 Thus, to provide equal opportunities for every section, we need some kind of mechanism, which can ensure that no particular section of the society goes heavily biased.

 In sensitive issues like Seat Reservation, we need to make decisions carefully.
-Rather than cashing on vote banks (V.P.Singh’s Janta Party or Arjun Singh’s Congress), political leaders should resolve this issue with a right frame of mind since
+Rather than cashing on vote banks (V.P.Singh’s Janta Party or Arjun Singh’s Congress), political leaders should resolve this issue with a right frame of mind since its outcome could influence the country strategically.

 Though, the best solution in my view is to implement it for a specific period of time.
 In other words, we can initially reserve seats for the backward sections for next 5-7 years and during that period of time, we try to uplift these people and include them in the mainstream like by providing them free education at lower grades, subsidized fees for higher studies, providing them basic necessities like electricity, phones, hospitals etc and gradually empower them.
 Once we achieve this target, we can now provide everyone the platform to showcase their talent.